Skip to main content

 • White Matter Microstructure The integrity of the brain’s white matter tracts, which act as the information highways, is also shaped by hormones during adolescence.
 Studies have linked pubertal timing and hormone levels to the microstructure of key white matter bundles, which in turn are associated with depression risk.

 This academic perspective reframes the issue from a simple question of side effects to a deeper consideration of developmental programming.
-The data compel us to consider adolescent hormonal contraceptive use as a significant neurodevelopmental exposure with the potential for lifelong implications on and mental health resilience.
+The data compel us to consider adolescent hormonal contraceptive use as a significant neurodevelopmental exposure with the potential for lifelong implications on brain function and mental health resilience.

 Key Research Findings on Adolescent HC Use and Adult Brain Function